wanderdust/SU/readme.md

 3. Open another tab in the terminal go to `/interface` and run `npm start`

-4. Open another tab in the terminal go to `/prediction` and run `rasa run actions -v`
+4. Open another tab in the terminal go to `/prediction` and run `rasa run actions --v`

 5. Open another tab in the terminal go to `/prediction` and run `rasa run`